joshusooyaa/etch-a-sketch/README.md

 1. Updating the number of grids (exponentially 1, 4, 9, 16) to a max of 4096 grids in the drawing area and a min of 1
 2. Changing the color of the drawing tool
 3. Erase Mode
-3. Rainbow grid coloring tool
+4. Rainbow grid coloring tool
+5. Change Background Color
-4. Clear the drawing area
+6. Clear the drawing area

 **Updating Grid Size**\